CMakeTargetsFile¶

 An error is raised if no configuration file has been previously loaded with the

-commandExample usage:
+cmake_targets_file(LOAD)commandExample usage:

-cmake_targets_file(PRINT_CONFIGS) # output is: # -- Target: fruit-salad # -- type: executable # -- mainFile: src/main.cpp # -- pchFile: include/fruit_salad_pch.h # -- build.compileFeatures: cxx_std_20 # ...
+cmake_targets_file(PRINT_CONFIGS) # Output: # -- Target: fruit-salad # -- type: executable # -- build.compileFeatures: cxx_std_20|cxx_thread_local|cxx_trailing_return_types # -- build.compileDefinitions: DEFINE_ONE=1|DEFINE_TWO=2|OPTION_1 # -- build.compileOptions: -Wall|-Wextra # -- build.linkOptions: -s|-z # -- mainFile: src/main.cpp # -- pchFile: include/fruit_salad_pch.h # ...

 - cmake_targets_file(PRINT_TARGET_CONFIG <target-dir-path>)¶